On the $p$-supports of a holonomic $\mathcal{D}$-module: Dimension of the -supports

+The following lemma is standard for $\mathcal{O}$-modules.
+Considering the associated graded allows us to deduce a version for $D_{X/S}$-modules.

 \begin{lmm} Let $M$ be a coherent left $D_{X/S}$-module.
-Then there is a dense open subset $U$ of $S$ such that for all $l$ and for all $s \in U$, the canonical map is an isomorphism, where the subscript $s$ denotes restriction to the fiber.
+Then there is a dense open subset $U$ of $S$ such that $\forall l\geq0$ and $\forall s \in U$, the canonical map is an isomorphism, where the subscript $s$ denotes the restriction to the fiber.